komsan-k/connected-objects/LAB/lab-03/README.md

 1. Calibrate the MPU6050 to remove offset errors.
 2. Convert LDR voltage to lux using a calibration curve.
 3. Implement an averaging filter for LM73 readings.
-4. Display all sensor readings on an OLED display.
-5. Send sensor data to a PC via MQTT.

 ---